 Just because someone reaches a certain age does not mean that they automatically want to reduce their existence to one of passive nostalgia.
 Most of us want life to continue as normal.
 As providers of services, we want to be able to provide variety, choice and normalcy, where we can, and point people towards choices elsewhere if we don’t provide them ourselves.
 These choices should not be automatically delimited by arbitrary age groups.

 We believe that by working closely together, sharing our research, resources, and experience, we can play a part in laying the foundations for a shared vision of progress and quality assurance across the sector.
 We aim to develop and promote a relational methodology as a member of the Flourishing Lives Coalition, in its online forum, training programme and thought leadership.
 We and others in the Coalition, want to raise the bar in quality relationships and service delivery.
 We want to be a catalyst for change and participate in a movement of progressive organisations working together to build communities and enhance the lives of older people.

-Booklet Link: Mattering: A Relational Approach
+Booklet Link: Mattering: An Introduction to the Relational Approach

 We are also proudly part of the #HowNotWhat movement.
 See here: https://www.hownotwhat.org/